 Try making this simple and gorgeous nature valentine keepsake!
 It’s easy enough for a preschooler, yet older kids will love making this nature craft as well.
-Just gather a few supplies and start making this beautiful keepsake valentine that will be treasured for years to come.
+Just gather a few supplies and start making these beautiful clay hearts.
+I promise, they will be treasured for years to come.

 We loved making our pine needle keepsake ornaments so much that we had to try a Valentine’s Day version!
 We used flowers instead of the pine needles and the results were just as stunning.
 The flower petals gave the clay hearts a beautiful pop of color and were super easy to work with.